tabsdata/tutorials/README.md

 Due to this cascading workflow of updates, when we trigger ``publish_t1``, a new commit for the table ``persons_t1`` is generated inside the Tabsdata server.
 This in turn triggers the function ``subscribe_t1``, generating the output file ``persons_t1_output.jsonl`` in the local system.

-Use the following command to trigger the publisher:
+Run the following CLI command to trigger the publisher:

 ```
 $ td fn trigger --collection tutorial --name publish_t1